-It should be emphasized the subjects are not presented irrespective of the other subjects.
-Discussion of a given subject such as a high school students may include the areas of race, economic background, and neighborhood and gang relationship.
+In the Human Relations Training Program subjects covered to aid the officer in his handling of the presented irrespective of the other subjects.
+Discussion of a given subject such as a high school students may li li ------(Josef 1 include the areas of race, economic background, and neighborhood and gang relationship.
 The evaluator finds the list of subject areas covered to be quite comprehensive.